We are going to begin this sermon in the book of Daniel:

 Exodus 40:38 For the cloud of the LORD was above the tabernacle by day, and fire was over it by night, in the sight of all the house of Israel, throughout all their journeys.

 The implication of all this is that God was right there in their midst in the camp.
 The book of Leviticus follows right on the heels of what happened right here.
-In Leviticus, chapters 1 through 7:37 give the sacrifices and offerings that had to be made.
+In Leviticus, chapter 1 through chapter 7 verse 37 give the sacrifices and offerings that had to be made.

 In Leviticus 8 we have the consecration of Aaron and the priesthood.
 Do you see what is going on?
 Everything is being put in order so that the Israelites could worship God in the wilderness according to His directions.
 The details that God gives are very specific and very expressive.